Emilio Bozzi is born in Milan (Wikipedia).

 1968 – 1969

-The traditional brass head badge of Alberto da Guissano is replaced with a waterslide decal on most models, and is eliminated from production by the early seventies.
+The traditional brass head badge of Alberto da Guissano is replaced with a waterslide decal on most models, and is eliminated entirely from production by the early seventies.

-The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape with the exception of some Roma models through to about 1973 – 1974.
+The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape with the exception of some Roma production through to about 1973 – 1974.

 First year for the Olimpiade Record Specialissima, the new top road model for Legnano replacing the Roma Olimpiade.